 Mars’s early history is no less puzzling.
-Its surface is both cold and dry, yet there is evidence of former water wherever one looks.
+Its surface today is cold and dry, yet evidence of former water turns up wherever one looks.
 The ancient impact-gouged depression in its northern hemisphere once contained an ocean more than 400 metres deep, covering a third of its surface.
 Deltas and valley networks – conduits of water from the highlands – fringe the basin.
-Within the basin one can still see the faint outlines of smaller craters whose walls were eroded by the ocean and whose floors received thick sheets of diluvial sediment.
+Within the basin one can still make out the outlines of smaller craters whose walls were eroded by the ocean and whose floors received thick sheets of diluvial sediment.
 In other regions, the craters are surrounded by ejected material that formed splashes, showing that the ground possessed (or was shock-heated to) a mud-like consistency.
 The surface was wet when asteroids bombarded the planet.
 For many years, clouds continued to rain on the lowlands, repeating their cycles of evaporation, re-precipitation and runoff, until gradually the water seeped into the ground.
 Today the planet is colder and the water is locked up as subsurface ice.

 - its fragmentary nature, it is estimated to contain more than 100,000 objects over 50 km in size and, wildly contrary to computer models, quadrillions of objects 10–100 metres in size (Cooray 2006);

 - the belt’s low overall density, this is not satisfactorily explained by the nebula hypothesis and is known as the ‘missing mass problem’, though the problem may be partly alleviated by the quantity of the 10-100 metre-size objects;

 - the ‘surprisingly high level of dynamical excitation’ of the objects – they have highly elliptical orbits at various angles to the ecliptic plane, not, as expected, circular orbits all close to the plane;

 - the existence of more such bodies, known as the “scattered disc”, that extend in similarly erratic orbits beyond the Kuiper Belt and are essentially a continuation of it.